Emirates Stadium

 A further booking fee of about £2.00 applies.
 Tickets for members are a little bit cheaper.

-Stadium tours
+Emirates Stadium tours

-Arsenal offers the option to see the Emirates Stadium through a self-guided stadium tour.
+Arsenal offer the option to see the Emirates Stadium through a self-guided stadium tour.
 You can walk through the stadium at your own pace with the company of an audio guide.
 The route includes the changing rooms and players’ tunnel.

 Alternatively, the club offers guided stadium tours by an Arsenal legend.
 Both tours include access to the Arsenal museum.